Therapy for Moms

 I work with moms who are navigating different paths into motherhood, including:

-New Moms adjusting to the emotional transition after having a baby
+• New Moms adjusting to the emotional and identity shift after having a baby

-Teacher Moms carrying emotional labor at work and at home
+• Healthcare Moms holding it together at work and falling apart at home

 I also help moms with specific concerns, including: